 “I’m sorry?”

-“That pit in your stomach is what happens to everybody when you say ‘I’m Echelon.’
+“That pit in your stomach is what happens to everybody when you say, ‘I’m Echelon.’
 How does it feel?”

 Her jaw drops.
-“I can’t believe how insensitive you are!
+“I can’t believe how insensitive you are.
 I’m standing here telling you that my son is in danger from a group of disgraced Echelon wet workers, and you’re playing armchair psychologist?
 How do you get off saying something like that to me?”

 “Wow.”